Why should I choose a career in Occupational and Environmental Medicine?

 Practicing occupational and environmental medicine allows you to help people stay healthy and safe in their workplaces and communities.
 By working to prevent workplace injuries and illnesses, you can make a real difference in a patient’s life.

-Occupational and environmental medicine offers a wide range of career opportunities, from working in large hospitals and clinics to consulting with businesses and government agencies.
-Current ACOEM members work in every setting imaginable, from the nation’s leading hospitals to automotive manufacturers, entertainment, and more.
+OEM offers a wide range of career opportunities, from working in large hospitals and clinics to consulting with businesses and government agencies.
+ACOEM members work in a variety of settings, from the nation’s leading hospitals to automotive manufacturers, entertainment, and more.